 Further reactivity towards C-C multiple bonds was trialed with diphenylacetylene (PhCCPh).
-Addition of 1 eq. of PhCCPh to 3si failed to react, after prolonged heating only decomposition of 3si was observed.
-In contrast, PhCCPh reacts readily with 3 notably through the instant colour change from the dark black solution of 3 to a yellow solution of compound 6.
-This difference in reactivity was surprising, considering both 3 and 3si reacted cleanly with both non-polar (ethylene to form 4 and 4si) and polar (phenylacetylene to form 5 and 5si) C-C multiple bonds.
-This difference in reactivity is thought to be a direct result of the choice of stabilizing ligand.
-The flexibility of This article is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence
+Addition of 1 eq. of PhCCPh to 3Si failed to cause a reaction, and after prolonged heating only decomposition of 3Si was observed.
+In contrast, PhCCPh was observed to react readily with 3, notably through the instant colour change from the dark black solution of 3 to a yellow solution of compound 6.
+This difference in reactivity was surprising, considering that both 3 and 3Si reacted cleanly with both non-polar (ethylene to form 4 and 4Si) and polar (phenylacetylene to form 5 and 5Si) C-C multiple bonds.
+This difference in reactivity is thought to be a direct result of the choice of stabilising ligand.
+The flexibility of the Tipp ligand, due to the rotational iso-propyl groups, makes the central AlAl core more accessible for reactant molecules, thus enabling reactivity with more sterically demanding reagents.
+Moreover, the positive NPA charges of 3 make it more electrophilic in comparison to 3Si, thus implying higher reactivity towards nucleophilic C-C multiple bonds.